 One IRA-related warning worth paying attention to: with a couple notable exceptions, if you withdraw the money before you hit the magic age of 59 ½, the IRS will collect the income tax on the money you withdraw, plus a 10% penalty.

 You can’t contribute as much money as you want to your IRA.
-The IRS sets limits each year for contributions— right now it’s $5,500 annually, or $6,500 if you’re over 50 and need to save more (and less if you’re participating in certain other types of retirement accounts.
+The IRS sets limits each year for contributions — right now it’s $5,500 annually, or $6,500 if you’re 50 or older and need to save more, or your taxable compensation for the year, if your compensation was less than this dollar limit.
+(And less if you’re participating in certain other types of retirement accounts - there is one combined limit for your traditional and Roth IRAs.
 It can’t hurt to speak to a financial advisor if you don’t know what you qualify for).
 And you’re free to work until you’re as old as Yoda, but the IRS does require you to start taking withdrawls from your IRA at age 70 ½.